All applicants for an F student visa must provide:

 - Nonimmigrant Visa Application Form DS-160.
 Form DS-160 must be completed online.
 Print application form confirmation page.

-- A passport valid for at least six months after your proposed date of entry into the United States
+- A passport valid for at least six months beyond your period of stay in the United States.

 - A receipt to show payment of the visa application fee, a visa issuance fee if applicable (Please consult the Visa Reciprocity Table) and a separate SEVIS I-901 fee receipt.
 While all F visa applicants must pay the visa application (MRV) fee, including dependents, only the F-1 principal applicants must pay the SEVIS fee.